szechp/silver-fir-genome-browser/README.md

 ## Introduction
 ### Genome data information
-in my case a silver fir reference genome was used:
+in my case a silver fir reference genome was used, it is available for download [here](https://treegenesdb.org/FTP/Genomes/Abal/v1.1/)
 ```
 ########
 QUAST Results